 There wasn’t much equivocating there.
 The following years, and with accelerating speed (the “Second Intifada”), Palestinian radicals conducted a wave of “suicide bombings” in Israeli public spaces.
 By the close of 2008, more than 800 unsuspecting Jewish civilians had been killed; more than 9,000 others had been injured.
 Examples of Arab handiwork: On March 4, 2001, in the Mediterranean coastal town of Netanya, a Hamas terrorist named Ahmed Alyan detonated a bomb strapped to clothing, killing three Jewish civilians and wounding 60 others.
 On January 17, 2002, an al-Aqsa brigade terrorist, Abdul Salaam Sadek Hassouneh, murdered six people and wounded 33 others at a Bat Mitzvah ceremony in the Israeli community of Hadera.
 And on September 9, 2003, a Palestinian suicide bomber set off an explosion at the Café Hillel in Jerusalem, killing seven people and injuring more than 50 others.
 It is cold comfort that the murderers also died.
 Meanwhile, Hamas guerrillas during this time began to launch rocket attacks from Gaza upon Israel, at times on a daily basis.
 An exasperated Israeli government withdrew from Gaza during the summer of 2005, evicting nearly 9,000 Jewish settlers in the process.
 Terror outfit Hamas, elected in a plurality by residents the following January to govern the 141-square-mile strip of land, rewarded Israel’s gesture with thousands more rockets.

 The Israeli government has recognized its obligation to protect its people.
 As such, it has strengthened its security perimeter along the West Bank.
 The desire was to protect innocent Jews, not to “oppress” Arabs.
 It takes a certain amount of chutzpah – if that is the right word – to murder as many of a nation’s civilians as possible and then denounce the “injustice” of that nation taking dramatic precautions to prevent further murders.
 And while Israelis have killed Palestinians during home searches for terror suspects and weapons caches, keep in mind that terrorists routinely have embedded themselves in neighborhoods giving them safe havens.
 In the course of arresting suspects, Israeli forces have been fired upon.
-They have lost their own soldiers in the process of killing terrorists (purposively) as well as bystanders (accidentially).
-The manufacture of martyrs is a key element in the Palestinian bid for world sympathy for their cause.
+They have lost their own soldiers in the process of killing terrorists (purposively) as well as bystanders (accidentally).
+The manufacture of martyrs, often with the use of innocents as human shields, is a key strategy in the Palestinian bid for world sympathy, both in the West Bank and Gaza.
 The Palestinian radicals have brought this situation upon themselves.
 The term “self-fulfilling prophecy” rarely would be more apt than here.
 Palestinian leaders and their dupes in the West, such as Black Lives Matter, seem to have a problem connecting cause and effect.

 Black Lives Matter and its allies routinely affect concern for the condition of West Bank residents, but they are not humanitarians.
 They exhibit no interest in providing help for these people, whether for the sake of education, health care, water purification or business formation.
 They have no interest in pressuring the semi-autonomous official arm of the Palestine Liberation Organization, the Palestinian Authority, to expand rights for its people.
 Their sole, and avowed, goal is delegitimizing and dismantling the Jewish state.
 Toward that end, the radicals are locking arms with the kinds of people who share that goal – and have the guns and bombs to realize it.
 It is conceivable that BLM and its domestic allies will recruit young True Believers to journey abroad and fight alongside the Palestinians.
 Some Americans, in a pique of misplaced idealism, may go.
 Some may wind up dead.